-The College assumes no responsibility for personal property of students.
-For information concerning misplaced property students may contact the Receptionist on the Danville Campus and/or Charleston Campus.
+The College assumes no responsibility for the personal property of students.
+Students may contact the Receptionist on the Danville Campus and/or Charleston Campus for information concerning the misplaced property.

 Smoking/Tobacco Policy

 Smoking/Tobacco is prohibited in Lakeview College of Nursing buildings or on-premises.